Illinois Private Investigator: Licensing and Hiring Guide

 Illinois has a complex eavesdropping law history.
 Currently, under the 2014 revision of the Illinois Eavesdropping Act (720 ILCS 5/14-2), all-party consent is required for recording private conversations.
 However, recording in public where there is no reasonable expectation of privacy is generally permitted.

-We cover all of Illinois including Chicago, its collar counties (Cook, DuPage, Lake, Will, Kane, McHenry), Springfield, Rockford, Peoria, Champaign-Urbana, Bloomington-Normal, Decatur, and all 102 counties.
+Local knowledge matters in Chicago, its collar counties (Cook, DuPage, Lake, Will, Kane, McHenry), Springfield, Rockford, Peoria, Champaign-Urbana, Bloomington-Normal, Decatur, and rural counties.
+Verify that the provider is licensed and familiar with the area where work will occur.

 Illinois is a no-fault divorce state since 2016 - irreconcilable differences is the only ground.
 However, evidence of a spouse's behavior can still affect maintenance (alimony) and property division decisions.
 Asset concealment evidence is particularly valuable.

-Yes, but it requires specialized urban skills.
-Our Chicago investigators are experienced with the city's unique challenges including heavy traffic, public transit (CTA), high-rise buildings, dense neighborhoods, and complex parking situations.
+Yes, but it can require specialized urban skills.
+Ask the provider about experience with heavy traffic, public transit (CTA), high-rise buildings, dense neighborhoods, and complex parking situations.